puppetlabs/puppet-docs/source/learning/variables.markdown

     ::1	localhost6.localdomain6	localhost6
     172.16.158.137	puppet

-Our manifests are starting to get versatile.
+Our manifests are starting to get versatile, with pretty much no real work on our part.

 ### Hostname?
 IPaddress?